bryancasler/Bryans-Preferred-Modules-for-FoundryVTT/README.md

 - [Permission Viewer](https://foundryvtt.com/packages/permission_viewer/) - Quickly see which entities (Journal entries, Actors, etc..) are visible to all players or visible to a specific player. - Suggested by jniezink on the FoundryVTT Subreddit
 - [Haste](https://gitlab.com/jesusafier/haste) - Performance enhancement and tweaks. - Suggested by jniezink on the FoundryVTT Subreddit
 - [Polyglot](https://foundryvtt.com/packages/polyglot/) - Talk to others using a language your selected character can understand and scrambles in-character text you can't understand. - Suggested by jniezink on the FoundryVTT Subreddit
+- [Torch](https://foundryvtt.com/packages/torch/) - Adds a HUD button to toggle light of a specific radius.
+- [ConditionIconHoverZoom](https://github.com/Sparkasaurusmex/ConditionIconHoverZoom) - Makes condition icons more legible by increasing their size.
+Also enlarges and makes them opaque on hover.

 ## Retired Modules
 These modules are no longer used as they’ve become redundant to features provided by other modules, or they caused other issues (e.g. lag).